Healing without Losing Culture: A Guide for Australian Therapists Supporting Asian and Migrant Clients

 Introduction

-For as long as I've practiced psychology in Australia, healing has often been framed as an individual journey.
+For many Asian and migrant clients, healing cannot be separated from culture, family and belonging.
+Yet therapy in Australia and most Western contexts has often framed it as an individual journey.
 It is a path defined by building boundaries, prioritising self‑care, and stepping away from what hurts.
-But for many Asian and migrant clients, healing cannot be separated from culture, family, or belonging.

-For clients whose identities are shaped by collectivistic cultures, culture is not the wound.
-It is the container which carries the foundation of a self intertwined with family and community.
-The task of therapeutic healing is not to choose between self and family, but to help clients grow within the cultural worlds that shaped them.
+Therapy is never culturally neutral.
+Every intervention carries a worldview.
+For clients shaped by collectivistic cultures, culture is not the wound.
+It is the container.
+The task is not to choose between self and family, but to help clients grow within the cultural worlds that shaped them.

 This requires a therapeutic stance that is culturally humble, relationally attuned, and willing to learn how collectivistic values shape identity, duty, and emotional expression.